AnaGVF/AnaGVF/README.md

 ### Hi there 👋, I'm Ana Vassallo (also known as Aniushkania)!

-I am a 5th semester Software Engineering Student and I love to create new programs & video games! 💻🎮
+I am a 6th semester Software Engineering Student who loves to create new programs & video games! 💻🎮

 - 💪 My strengths are Front-end Development, Python, JavaScript, C#!
 - 🔭 I’m currently working on a new RPG, third person, adventure video game!